IM3S/LDAR_Sim/LDAR-Sim_inputs.md

 **Default input:** [1.0, &quot;proportion&quot;] or [0, &quot;absolute&quot;]

-**Description:** Alist of two parameters that define the follow-up threshold.
+**Description:** A list of two parameters that define the follow-up threshold.
 Measured site-level emissions must be above the follow-up threshold before a site becomes a candidate for flagging.
 The character string in the second position of the list must read &quot;proportion&quot; or &quot;absolute&quot;.
 If absolute, the numeric value in the first position indicates the follow-up threshold in grams per second.
 If &quot;proportion&quot;, the numeric value in the first position is passed to a function that calculates emission rate that corresponds to a desired proportion of total emissions for a given leak size distribution.
 The function estimates the MDL needed to find the top X percent of sources for a given leak size distribution.
 For example, given a proportion of 0.01 and a leak-size distribution, this function will return an estimate of the follow-up threshold that will ensure that all leaks in the top 1% of leak sizes are found.

 **Notes on acquisition:** No data acquisition required.

-**Notes of caution:** Follow-up thresholds are explored in detail in Fox et al., 2021.
+**Notes of caution:** Follow-up thresholds are explored in detail in Fox et al. 2021.
 Choosing follow-up rules is complex and work practices should be developed following extensive analysis of different scenarios.
 It is important to understand how follow-up thresholds and follow-up ratios interact, especially if both are to be used in the same program.
-Note that follow-up thresholds are similar to minimum detection limits but that the former is checked against to the measured emission rate (which is a function of quantification error) while the latter is checked against the true emission rate.
+Note that follow-up thresholds are similar to minimum detection limits but that the former is checked against the measured emission rate (which is a function of quantification error) while the latter is checked against the true emission rate.

 ## follow\_up\_ratio